An In-Depth Look into Classical Shock Pulses

 Moving Toward Complex Shock Pulses

-More and more often, vibration tests are recommending real-world data to generate test profiles.
-Requirements are moving away from classical shock pulses and are instead using a complex time history, the shock response spectrum (SRS), or a combination of both.
+More often, vibration test specifications are recommending real-world data to generate test profiles.
+Requirements are moving away from classical shock pulses and are instead using a complex time-history waveform, the shock response spectrum (SRS), or a combination of both.
 Complex shock pulses are the more appropriate and realistic method of evaluating a product’s response to real-world environments.

 Conclusion

-All classical shock pulses excite a range of frequencies in a short period of time, but each pulse shape had a unique purpose.
-In the end, no classical shock pulse occurs in the real world; rather, they are historical references that have been used for many years and are still used to evaluate products today.
+Classical shock pulses excite a range of frequencies in a short period of time, and each pulse shape serves a different purpose.
+In the end, no classical shock pulse occurs in the real world; rather, they are historical references that have been used for many years and are still valid for evaluating products.